Santa Cruz Lake Overlook campground

-I’m one of those people, having visited Chimayo a dozen times in the past.
-But I never even knew about the lovely lake campground just a few miles away… until now!
+I’d visited Chimayo at least a dozen times in the past.
+But all those years, I never even knew about this lovely lake campground just a few miles away… until now!

 Santa Cruz Lake

 Santa Cruz Lake is located just a couple of miles southeast of Chimayo, as the crow flies.
 It’s a good-sized lake, surrounded by the tan, eroding hillsides that make up the landscape in that area.
 The lake itself shimmers in the midst of this desert scenery, particularly enticing on a warm summer day.

 I saw a handful of boaters, slowly floating around the lake with fishing lines trailing out behind.
 There were also some people fishing from the lakeshore.
 So I don’t know what kind of fish are in there, but fish there must be!

 There are campgrounds at both ends of the lake.
 The North Lake campground is where the boat ramps are.
 I read that it had no cell service, so I opted for the Overlook campground at the south end, instead.

 There’s a hiking trail that takes off from the road a bit west of the campground, and runs down to the edge of the lake.
 There, it intersects with another trail that winds around the south edge of the lake.
 This gives you access to a number of shady little beach spots right by the water — perfect for lunch, fishing, or just relaxing in the shade with a good book.

 Santa Cruz Lake Overlook Campground

 The Overlook campground is up on a bluff a few hundred feet above lake level, and you get wonderful views of the lake and the surrounding hillsides.
 The best sites are those directly overlooking the lake, while others are further back around a small loop drive.
 I pulled in early afternoon on a Saturday and was able to get a lakeside spot, but the primo sites did fill up later.
 On Sunday, the campground emptied out.